elio-1/data-scrapping/README.md

 ```sh
 $ git clone
 ```
-Or fork to add the project on your environnment.
+Clone or fork to add the project on your environnment.

 ```rb
 $ bundle install